QCrypt/qcrypt-website/README.md

 ### call for papers, venue updates, registration
 1. adjust the according .md file in content/2025, possibly by switching back "draft: false" and adjusting the content from previous year
-2. ** all changes to the website should be mentioned in a table with "Website Updates" like on https://qcrypt.net/2023/ **, for the convenience of the website visitors
+2. **all changes to the website should be mentioned in a table with "Website Updates" like on https://qcrypt.net/2023/**, for the convenience of the website visitors
 3. The call-to-action buttons on the main site can be adjusted depending on the news.

 ### tutorial, invited speakers, panelists are known